OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 ALL BELOW FIELDS ARE REQUIRED

-<h2 id="named-concepts">Named Concepts</h2>
+## Named Concepts

 *Explain any new concepts introduced in this request.*

-<h2 id="summary">Summary</h2>
+## Summary

 *Explain in a Single paragraph what this request is about.*

-<h2 id="reference-level-explanation">Reference-Level Explanation</h2>
+## Reference-Level Explanation

 *This section provides a detailed technical overview of the work.
 The design is explained with enough depth and detail to make it clear how:*

 <em>

-- The proposed changes interact with other systems (or other parts of the system that is changed)
+> The proposed changes interact with other systems (or other parts of the system that is changed)

-- The actual implementation will take place
+> The actual implementation will take place

-- Known challenges can be readily overcome
+> Known challenges can be readily overcome

 </em>